dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 PancakeSwap came to sweep the market as the only DEX on Binance Smart Chain, however, even if some investors managed to do very well when CAKE launched, the trand is identical as with the other previous two projects.
 The developers of this project did essentially copy another project, Uniswap V2, to deploy it into a functionally centralized chain (when compared to Ethereum), however, there was a lot of development to make PancakeSwap into something more than just 'another DEX', with attractive farming programs and incentives for liquidity providers.
 It managed to attract a large amount of liquidity and it still holds a quite high position if we list protocols by their TVL.

 Regardless of what PancakeSwap has achieved, investing in CAKE was surely a great way to lose money when compared to just straight up buying BTC.
-As PancakeSwap was positioned weirdly, being in a chain that is [unsustainable in the long term](https://github.com/bnb-chain/bsc/issues/553#issue-1055158659), created with the sole purpose of performing a *vampire attack*[<sup>[4]</sup>](#glossary) on Ethereum, which was largely successful at first, but hardly sustainable in the long term.
+As PancakeSwap was positioned weirdly, being in a chain that is [unsustainable in the long term](https://github.com/bnb-chain/bsc/issues/553#issue-1055158659), created with the sole purpose of performing a *vampire attack*<a onclick="captureSection('#cakeeth-ratio')" href="#glossary"><sup>[4]</sup></a> on Ethereum, which was largely successful at first, but hardly sustainable in the long term.
 CAKE is another token that was a victim of its own emissions due to poor [tokenomics](#tokenomics) as well as lack of innovation and utility.

 ![CAKE/BTC](assets/CAKEBTC.png)